 In the structural sphere, this is reflected in the lack of systems for knowledge transfer and the absence of collaborative platforms.
 There are usually no specially trained people or teams.
 Financial problems are often at the root of these shortcomings, as there is no investment in development and training.

-From the point of view of employees, there is also a lack of motivation, since companies do not have incentive systems for those who work in Open Innovation.
+From the point of view of employees, there is also a need for more motivation, since companies do not have incentive systems for those who work in Open Innovation.

 So how can we overcome these barriers and promote the open innovation model?
 Read the second part: How knowledge management supports open innovation